KeithRSinclair/movie_app/README.md

-# react-rmdb-responsive
+# Keiths Movie App
-A new updated responsive design for my course App React RMDB

-This is a new, updated, version of my course App React RMDB.
-I've added responsive style and a style update for certain elements.
+This is a React app that connects to the MovieDB API this can be viewed at https://keithsmovieapp.netlify.app/